retooth2/xenharmlib/doc/adv_notation_features.rst

     UpDownNoteScale([D#0, F0, G0, G#0, A#0, C1, D1], 12-EDO)

 Please be aware that *in tonal music* this is **not** a valid D# major scale, even though the pitches are exactly the same.
-When writing tonal music you should not use integers for transpositions but rather note intervals.
+When writing tonal music, you should not use integers for transpositions but rather note intervals.
 Observe the difference: